vyos/vyos-documentation/docs/ch10-qos.rst

 tcp
 ###

-**NOTE:** you must set ip protocol to TCP to use the TCP filters.
+.. note:: You must set ip protocol to TCP to use the TCP filters.

-**NOTE#2**: This filter will only match packets with an IPv4 header length of 20 bytes (which is the majority of IPv4 packets anyway).
+.. note:: This filter will only match packets with an IPv4 header length of 20 bytes (which is the majority of IPv4 packets anyway).

 .. code-block:: sh